 It is currently landlocked and has sought to build in a new location outside of town.
 The hospital went out for a bond twice and it was rejected twice by the community as being too expensive.
 The Korte healthcare designers in collaboration with Gresham Smith.

-Smith Architects came up with a solution that allows the Hospital to expand and provide a medical facility that meets today’s standards.
+Gresham Smith Architects developed a solution that allowed the hospital to expand and provide a medical facility that meets today’s standards.

-Korte worked with the Hospital Board and the community to get approval of the road closure to allow for the expansion.
+The Korte Company worked closely with the hospital board and the community to get road closure approval for the expansion.

-With board approval Korte assisted the hospital in obtaining USDA funding for the project.
-The resolution to expand on site rather than build a new facility outside of town greatly reduced Moore County Hospital District’s financial burden, allowing them to deliver the critical care their community deserves.
+With board approval, The Korte Company assisted the hospital in obtaining USDA funding for the project.
+The resolution to expand on-site rather than build a new facility outside of town greatly reduced Moore County Hospital District’s financial burden, allowing them to deliver critical care to their community.